 - Lastly, speak with confidence.
 Women can sometimes struggle with this and tend to present assertions as questions by inflecting at the end of their sentences (also known as uptalk).
 Unfortunately, that diminishes our credibility!

-Learn how to develop women in leadership positions by attending our upcoming webinar.
+Learn how to develop women in leadership positions by watching our webinar.